Whitewater Raft the Lehigh River

 Lehigh River- Weatherly, PA

-Daily, April - October.
-Spring & Fall usually the highest water levels.
+Select dates April - October.
+Spring & Fall usually have the highest water levels.

 - Your experienced outfitter has been leading trips since 1975 and guides have thousands of hours on the river